How to Paint Your Bathroom Yourself: A Step-by-Step Guide

 This way, you can avoid repeated visits to the store with an accurate calculation.
 The steps below explain how much paint you will need:

-Measure room: Measure the length and width of each wall.
+Measure Room: Measure the length and width of each wall.
 Multiply those two dimensions.
 It gives you the walls’ square footage.
 Add the square footage of all the walls together to get the total area.

 Paint Needed: Calculate using this formula.
-Most paint cans have the square foot coverage on the side of the can.
+Most paint cans have square foot coverage on the side of the can.
 For example, 350-400 square feet per gallon.
 Divide your net square footage by the coverage rate.
 Round up or buy a little extra for touch-ups.

 3. Clean all surfaces to be painted